BCLibraries/burns-exhibits/content/Pirate-Treasures-II/large-image-gallery-page - Story.md

                 headline="Robinson Crusoe Pop-Up"
                 description="Defoe, Daniel. *[Robinson Crusoe: A Unique Book of Color Pop-up Changing Pictures](https://bc-primo.hosted.exlibrisgroup.com/primo-explore/fulldisplay?docid=ALMA-BC21372769920001021&context=L&vid=bclib_new&search_scope=lib_BURNS&tab=bcl_only&lang=en_US)*.
 New York: Merrimack Pub.
 196?." size="x-large" %}}
-This presentation copy to Graham Greene from his wife Vivien dated December 10 reads "I am still frantically hunting for something “post-able” & that you might not have already.
+This presentation copy to Graham Greene from his wife Vivien dated December 10 reads "I am still frantically hunting for something post-able & that you might not have already.
 Please take this as an IOU for a present which perhaps I can put in your hands when you are next over here, V”
 {{% /largefigure %}}

 {{% largefigure src="C2_DefoeFrontispiece.JPG"